-Copy is your online salesperson.
+Copy is your online salesperson and can influence buying decisions heavily.
 Think carefully about how you describe your products and the value you convey with them - it can make all the difference in your bottom line.

 Way back in 1975, researchers put two cookies in one jar and 10 in the other.
 Guess which cookies people valued more highly?
 Yep, the jar with two cookies, even though they were all the same!

-In e-commerce there are great ways to show scarcity in your products, like showing how much of a certain item you have in stock:
+In e-commerce there are great ways to show scarcity in your products, like showing how much of a particular product you have in stock:

 Or you can show shipping scarcity like Amazon does, telling customers how much time they have to purchase before they can get it on a certain day:

 The decoy effect capitalizes on the fact that people respond differently to the way products are presented to them, even if they offer the same amount of value.